d-bl/GroundForge-help/docs/snow-mix/index.md

 ---------------------

 The [snow mixer] shows a few recipes with thumbnails.
-This is just a start as a collection with recipes can barely scratch the surface of the possibilities.
+This is just to get you started as a collection with recipes can barely scratch the surface of the possibilities.
 In [counting snow families](https://d-bl.github.io/MAE-gf/docs/counting-snow/) we have 230 families for the type of snowflakes for the mixer.
 About half of the _B3_ samples in [Viele gute Gründe](/MAE-gf/docs/literature) are members of only 2 families and need only 17 recipes.
 We have a few more [recipes](/MAE-gf/docs/snow-stitches/563412-145236.svg) beyond the thumbnails for only two families.
+These families are not explored exhaustively.

 ### Modify a given recipe